by Paul Romani (M.Ed.)

 Instead, of presenting balanced perspectives of COVID policies (by the public, small business owners, scientists, and politicians) or pushing back on restrictions, their coverage has been pretty much page-to-page fear mongering and pro-restrictions (with some exceptions), and an outright attack or censorship of any even remotely opposing perspectives, particularly the truckers and their supporters.

-The same is true with the BC School Food Guidelines.
+The same is true with the B.C.
+School Food Guidelines.

 CBC, Global News, and CTV have all given platforms for the most negative individuals who don’t seem to have one positive thing to say about a government that is trying to look after children’s health.